lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:12 PM)_

-_Steel speaks up from the corner._
+_Steely speaks up from the corner._

 > He's got a point.